magnet-tn/dwa15-fall2016-notes/00_Command_Line/06_Nano.md

-Nano was briefly covered in the Primer section, but lets take a closer look at why you would want to use nano, and instructions on how to use nano as an administrator.
+Nano was briefly covered in the Primer section, but let's take a closer look at why you would want to use nano, and instructions on how to use nano as an administrator.

 ---